Skyminers/CGHW4/README.md

-# git_test
+# gltest

-This is a project for testing git.
+This is a project for testing opengl.